shrutikar/RelationExtraction/Notes.md

 - Sometimes difficult in perfectly seperating classes => OUTLIERS
 - HYPERPARAMETER :
 	- Penality for misclassification of training examples of specific classes
+	- weighting of each class - learning algorithm tries to not make errors in predicting training examples of this class - used when instances are minority in training but would like to avoid missclassfying
+- OUTPUT:
+	- a class

 Two main problems:
 - Dealing with noise: